10 Swag Bag Ideas Sure To Delight Event Goers

 When selecting a charger or adapter, keep in mind that Apple products will eventually reject non-Apple approved products.
 So consider trying to find a pre-approved charger or adapter to prolong the functionality of the swag.

-After all attendees at a medical conference will likely be interested in swag that’s a bit different from attendees going to a startup event.
+Different events and brands will call for different swag.
+After all, attendees at a medical conference will be interested in swag that’s a bit different from attendees going to a startup event.